sam596/WCA-Stats/bestworstresult/clocks.md

 ## Best Podiums

-*Last updated using WCA Developer Export from Wed May 22 at 1914UTC*
+*Last updated using WCA Developer Export from Tue Jun 04 at 1610UTC*

 *The [World Cube Association](https://www.worldcubeassociation.org) is the source and owner of this information.
 This published information is not actual information, the actual information can be found [here](https://www.worldcubeassociation.org/results).*